1. Help Center

 If you’re hosting a Raffle on RallyUp and you have many Raffle prizes, you can use our spreadsheet to import all prizes at once instead of adding them one at a time.
 If you want to include images of your Raffle prizes, you can find and copy the image links, then add the links to the import spreadsheet.

 1. Upload your Raffle prize image to a public site.
-This could be your organization’s website, WordPress, Google Images, or any other publicly accessible site.
+This could be your organization’s website, WordPress, or any other publicly accessible site.
+Images should be 1480 x 1000 pixels for best display on your Campaign Page.
+Images must be saved as PNG or JPEG files and should be no larger than 20 MB.

 2. Once your image is uploaded, right-click on it.
 A menu will appear: